NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :heavy_check_mark: **CORRECT**

 > Sometimes "programs" are called "applications" or "apps".
-No matter what you call them, they're build with code.
+No matter what you call them, they're built with code.
 </details>

 ### Question 3